titusvi/titusvi/README.md

 Welcome to my GitHub profile! 🌟

-Currently developing projects in Python and React Native.
+I'm currently developing Lokomu, a local community app, with React Native and FastAPI.

 ## Connect with me
 - [LinkedIn](https://www.linkedin.com/in/titas-virbickas)